blinkupsdk/docs/README.md

 Getting started and best practices of using the bLinkup SDK.

+Use the bLinkupSDK to do these three main things

+1. Connect with friends on the app
+2. Notify friends when they're at the event (using smart tracking & proximity)
+3. Easily send invites to locations on a venue map

+To acheive these functions the following steps need to be taken:

+- Signup, using name, username, phone number
+- Signin, via a texted code
+- Find friends, by searching name or matching contacts
+- Send and accept friend requests
+- Get a list of friends and notifiy users about which friends are at an event
+- Send invites to venue specific points of interest

 ## Getting an API Key

 Email Will Bott at [willbott@blinkupapp.com](mailto:willbott@blinkupapp.com) to start the process of getting an API key for your app.